U.S. Last to Know on Increasing Drug Abuse of Kratom

 Drugs like Kratom and the newly-illegal bath salts and spice are ushering in a wave of synthetic drug abuse that is skirting the legal system in this country and presenting false information that these are perfectly safe substances for people to use.
 One by one, the more we learn about each, the sooner the veil is lifted and their true dangers are revealed.
 They are equally as harmful to our bodies, and in the case of Kratom, just as likely to leave us dependent on them.

-Destination Hope: The Women’s Program is a full service addiction treatment center for women suffering from drug abuse and alcoholism in Florida.
-If you or a loved one has found yourself with an addiction to Kratom or any other substance for that matter, please pick up the phone and call us at 1-866-808-7111.
+Destination Hope is a full-service addiction treatment center for men and women suffering from drug abuse and alcoholism.
+If you or a loved one has found yourself with an addiction to Kratom or any other substance for that matter, please pick up the phone and call us.
 The sooner you do, the sooner we can help get you back to being your true self again.